KStarGamer/FareyAlgorithmForRiemannZeta3/README.md

 # Farey Algorithm For The Riemann Zeta Function at 3

 A Python script that is able to produce more accurate approximations to a potential closed form of the Riemann Zeta Function at 3, with any user-specified form, using the Farey Algorithm.
+This is done essentially through brute-force.

 ALL MATHEMATICAL OPERATIONS MUST BE DONE USING MPMATH OR SOME OTHER PACKAGE THAT USES MPF!
 The documentation can be found here: https://mpmath.org/doc/current/general.html